webprofusion/certify-docs/docs/script-hooks.md

 # About Scripting

-Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request (check `Show Advanced Options` and open the `Scripting` tab).
+Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request.
+From v5 onwards these are found under Deployment > Deployment Tasks and can be added as Pre-Request Tasks or Deployment Tasks.
+In older versions (v4.x), Scripting can be used by checking `Show Advanced Options` and open the `Scripting` tab.

 The scripts are provided a parameter `$result` which contains the status and details of the managed certificate being requested.
 You can execute any commands including creating new processes, or using other command line tools.

 A common use for scripting is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.